BMO Capital Markets lifts Endeavour Silver Corp. [EXK] price estimate. Who else is bullish?

 Endeavour Silver Corp.
-[NYSE: EXK] price surged by 3.83 percent to reach at $0.08.
+[NYSE: EXK] surged by $0.1 during the normal trading session on Tuesday and reaching a high of $2.255 during the day while it closed the day at $2.21.
 The company report on November 7, 2023 at 6:50 AM that Endeavour Silver Announces Q3 Financial Results; Earnings Conference Call at 10am PST (1pm EST) Today.

 “Our third quarter was challenging on a number of fronts, marking the lowest quarterly production for the Company in over two years.
 We were negatively impacted by several factors, however reduced productivity at Guanacevi is what led to a production shortfall.
 This reduced productivity was the result of mine sequencing changes that were initiated to improve access and ventilation, which have resulted in a significant reduction in ore grades.
 These lower silver and gold grades, combined with lower precious metals prices, a stronger Mexican Peso, and increased operating development and maintenance and repairs, have negatively impacted our financial performance this quarter.” stated Dan Dickson, Chief Executive Officer.
 “With mine sequencing back on track in Q4, we are now mining in wider, higher-grade areas of the orebody, which has significantly improved mine output and grades.
 While there is never a good time for these corrective measures to be taken, especially with additional macro pressures, they were necessary, and we have already seen the benefits from the actions implemented in the third quarter.”.